AI Challenges in Business, Executive Guide to Risk and Trust

 Successful PE firms develop flexible governance frameworks adaptable to different regulatory environments while maintaining consistent core principles.
 This includes comprehensive risk assessment frameworks, specialized legal counsel relationships, and insurance strategies that account for AI-specific risks.

-The legal landscape is evolving rapidly, with new AI regulations emerging at federal, state, and international levels.
+The legal landscape is evolving rapidly, with new AI regulations emerging at the federal, state, and international levels.
 PE firms need governance frameworks that can adapt without requiring complete overhauls every time new regulations emerge.

 AI Explainability's Role in Building Trust and Lowering Risk

 AI explainability often determines whether AI systems create value or gather dust while everyone goes back to doing things the old way.
-Business users who don't understand AI recommendations are less likely to act on them, particularly when stakes are high.
+Business users who don't understand AI recommendations are less likely to act on them, particularly when the stakes are high.

 Here's a scenario that plays out daily: an AI system recommends rejecting a loan application that looks reasonable to an experienced underwriter.
 The system can't explain why it flagged this application as high-risk.
 Without explainability, the AI system becomes a source of conflict rather than a decision-making tool.

 The regulatory environment increasingly demands explainable AI, especially in financial services and healthcare.
-But explainability isn't just about external requirements—it's about building internal confidence and capability.
+But explainability isn't just about external requirements, it's about building internal confidence and capability.

 The challenge is that explainability often comes at the cost of performance.
 The most accurate AI models are often the least explainable.
 Balancing explainability with performance requires matching requirements to business needs and implementing advanced techniques like LIME and SHAP for complex models.